-At Octopus, we take a robust approach to lending.
-Sometimes, though, you might find loans in your portfolio have been put on hold.
-If this happens – don’t panic, it’s a normal part of the lending experience and shouldn’t necessarily be a cause for concern.
+From time to time you may find that loans in your portfolio are non-performing – don’t panic, it’s a normal part of the lending experience and shouldn’t necessarily be a cause for concern.

-As of 18th July 2018, 38 out of the 410 loans we’ve ever made have been put on hold.
-26 of these have since caught up with payments, and in most cases have taken just a matter of weeks to do so.
-Currently, 12 out of a total 307 live loans are on hold (or 3.9% of the loan book).
+As of 12 June 2019, 94 out of the 633 loans on the platform have become non-performing.
+Of these, 70 are now back on track or have been redeemed, and in most cases have taken a matter of weeks to do so.
+Currently, 24 out of the 376 live loans are non-performing (6.4% of the loan book).
 Of course, past performance is no guarantee of future results.

 Of course, while we can’t eliminate the risks of investing in peer to peer, we have taken steps to mitigate them.
-All loans on the Octopus Choice platform are made at conservative loan-to-values (LTVs) – meaning there’s a substantial cushion against a fall in the value of the property.
-Our maximum LTV for residential property is 76%, while for commercial it’s 65% – and the current average across the loanbook is 59%.
+All loans on the Octopus Choice platform are made at conservative loan-to-values (LTVs) – meaning there’s a substantial cushion if there was a fall in the value of the property.
+The maximum LTV for residential property is 76%, while for commercial it’s 65% – and the current average across the loan book is 64%.

-The headroom is such that, even if we had to sell the property to recover funds, we anticipate being able to reclaim not only the investment amount, but the interest payable, too (remember, you’d receive all of your interest before we’d receive ours).
+The headroom is such that even if we had to sell the property to recover funds, we aim to reclaim not only the investment amount, but the interest payable, too.
+Remember, you’d receive all the capital interest recovered before Octopus receives theirs.

-We think it’s more a matter of liquidity, as you won’t be able to withdraw the money that’s invested in any loans that are on hold until they subsequently recover, or an alternative resolution is reached with the borrower.
-It’s therefore important that you’re comfortable that a portion of your portfolio may be unavailable to withdraw at any one time – even if the vast majority of it may be accessible within a few working days.
+You won’t be able to withdraw money that’s invested in any non-performing loans until they subsequently recover, or an alternative resolution is reached with the borrower.
+It’s therefore important that you’re comfortable that a portion of your portfolio may be unavailable to withdraw at any one time – even if most of it may be accessible within a few working days.
 Historically, between 2% and 7% of the loan book (by value) has been non-performing at any time.

-There are a number of different reasons a loan may be placed on hold– we thought it would be useful to explain them and give a sense of likely recovery timeframes for each (though of course we can’t make any guarantees as to exactly how long it will take):
+There are a few ways in which a loan can become non-performing.
+We thought it would be useful to explain them and give a sense of likely recovery timeframes for each.
+Though of course we can’t make any guarantees as to exactly how long it will take.

 1. Late-paying loans

-A loan is deemed late-paying when a borrower misses two interest payments.
-Our first action would be to notify the borrower and their solicitor of our intention to instruct lawyers.
+A loan is deemed late paying when a borrower misses two consecutive interest payments.
+Octopus Real Estate first action is to notify the borrower and their solicitor of our intention to instruct lawyers.
 In our experience, the borrower will usually get back on track within a month or two, without having to escalate the issue beyond the threat of taking legal action.
-But, of course, past performance is no guarantee of future results.

-You won’t be paid interest on these loans during this time, however you will be the first to be repaid if and when they do.
+You won’t be paid interest on this loan while it’s non-performing.
+However, you will be the first to be repaid once the loan is back on track.

-There could be various reasons a loan might become late-paying.
-Octopus Property’s rigorous lending criteria will often stipulate that the property is generating an income before the loan is made, but unforeseen circumstances will sometimes arise.
-For example, if a tenant of a property suddenly becomes unable to pay their rent, the borrower may not have the cash flow available to make their repayments.
+Octopus Real Estates’ rigorous lending criteria often stipulates that the property is generating income before the loan is made, but unforeseen circumstances will sometimes arise.
+There could be various reasons a loan might become late paying.
+For example, if a tenant of a property is suddenly unable to pay their rent, the borrower may not have the cash flow available to make their repayments.

-We’ll work closely with any borrower in trouble to help them get back on track.
-However, in the minority of cases when a borrower fails to repay what is owed, it is then that we will initiate legal proceedings.
-If necessary, we’ll repossess the property to recover all or as much as possible of what’s owed to you.
+Octopus Real Estate will work closely with any borrower in trouble to help them get back on track.
+However, in the minority of cases when a borrower fails to repay what is owed, it is then that Octopus Real Estate will initiate legal proceedings.
+If necessary, they’ll repossess the property to recover all or as much as possible of what’s owed to you.
 In this instance, the loan status will change to ‘in collection’ (see below).

 2. Over-term loans

-A loan becomes ‘over-term’ when a borrower reaches the end of the loan period, without having paid back the money that is owed (this includes capital, any interest still due, and fees).
+A loan becomes ‘over term’ when a borrower reaches the end of the loan period, without having paid back the full amount of money that is owed (this includes capital, any interest still due, and fees).

-As above, we’ll do what we can to make sure you get the interest you’re owed, but while a loan is over-term you won’t receive interest payments or be able to access any money invested in it.
+As above, Octopus Real Estate will do what they can to make sure you get the interest you’re owed.
+But while a loan is over term you won’t receive interest payments or be able to access any money invested in it.

-The Octopus Property team will work closely with any borrower that’s worried about going over-term, but it can still happen.
-And, in the worst-case scenario, if the borrower is unable to make arrangements to settle the outstanding amount, we will take legal proceedings and repossess the property to recover what’s owed to you.
+The Octopus Real Estate team work closely with any borrower that’s worried about going over term, but it can still happen.
+In the worst-case scenario, if the borrower is unable to settle the outstanding amount, they’ll appoint a receiver to assist in recovering all or as much of what’s owed to you as possible.

-But it often won’t have to get to this point.
+But it often won’t get to this point.
 In our experience, it usually takes around three months for a borrower to arrange repayment – although, again, this can’t be guaranteed.

 It’s often the result of an unforeseen event that can easily be rectified.
-For example, a property developer that was expecting to sell the property might have seen the sale fall through.
-Instead, they may decide to refinance, which can take some time but will mean there won’t have to be a lengthy legal process to recover the property.
+For example, a borrower that was expecting to sell the property might have seen the sale fall through.
+Instead, they may decide to refinance, which can take some time, although there won’t have to be a lengthy legal process to recover the property.

 3. Loans in collection

-If a loan has gone into collection, it means we have taken charge of the property in order to sell it and recover what is owed.
+If a loan has gone into collection, it means Octopus Real Estate have taken charge of the property in order to sell it and recover what is owed.

-As anyone who has sold a property will tell you, this can take some time to complete – and is therefore always a last resort.
-However, if we do, we hope that the conservative LTV acts as a cushion to reduce the chance of capital or interest being lost.
+As anyone who has sold a property will tell you, this can take some time to complete – and is therefore a last resort.
+However, the conservative LTV acts as a cushion to reduce the chance of capital or interest being lost.
 Remember, Octopus also invests 5% alongside investors in every loan and within our model, investors are repaid first.

-Despite this, there is of course no guarantee that you’d get back what’s owed to you, and as ever it is possible you could get back less than you initially put in.
+Despite this, there is of course no guarantee that you’d get back what’s owed to you.
+As ever, it’s possible you could get back less than you initially put in.

 So, what’s next?